FaerieRose/programit_angular_course/README.md

 # ProgramIT - Angular Course

+## Background

+This is demo for students following the ProgramIT course for Java Phase II.

 ## Prerequisites

 Node.js and npm are essential to Angular development.
 To ensure proper working, install NodeJS v6.9.2 and nom 3.10.9.
 To check this, type in a terminal/console